 At least one of your CO monitors should have a digital readout, as some will not sound an alarm for levels of carbon monoxide below 70 parts per million (ppm).
 Levels of 30 ppm may in fact be dangerous to infants and sensitive individuals.
 Move a lit cigarette or wand of incense close to the detector so that the display shows it is registering the carbon monoxide.

 If an alarm does sound, get everyone out of the house.
 Never ignore the alarm or presume it is a malfunction.
 Open windows near the alarm, and notify 911.

 Other Safety Tips

 Tips to remember:

 - Do not run a vehicle in an attached garage.

 - When using a gas grill, make sure it’s in an open area, and that fumes aren’t wafting into the home.

-For more information on carbon monoxide detectors, contact Stack Heating and Cooling.
+For more information on carbon monoxide detectors, contact Stack Heating, Cooling, Plumbing and Electric.
 We’ve served Greater Cleveland since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about carbon monoxide detectors and other HVAC topics, download our free Home Comfort Resource guide.